Performing with Freilich

 Answers to common questions

-- Take an Uber/taxi/DriveNow at your own expenses
+- taking an Uber/taxi/DriveNow

 Yes.
 Your performance is appreciated with hat donations from the audience.
 We cannot guarantee a certain amount, but we are highly committed to maintaining a standard average of 150€ per session (30 avg. attendees).